+The whole aspect of planning, building and tending a pond increases awareness of how ecosystems work.
 In turn, this intensifies awareness of our place within the environment and the impact our actions have upon it.

 - Increases our environmental responsibilities: Watching our own little piece of nature is likely to stimulate a more intense desire to be environmentally responsible in other areas.

 Children benefit from growing up with this ethos, helping to instill a mindset that creates a better future for our planet.

 You might not think that having a pond brings with it any financial benefits, but you’d be wrong…